vercel/next.js/docs/api-reference/data-fetching/getInitialProps.md

 Data returned from `getInitialProps` is serialized when server rendering, similar to what [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) does.
 Make sure the returned object from `getInitialProps` is a plain `Object` and not using `Date`, `Map` or `Set`.

 For the initial page load, `getInitialProps` will run on the server only. `getInitialProps` will then run on the client when navigating to a different route via the [`next/link`](/docs/api-reference/next/link.md) component or by using [`next/router`](/docs/api-reference/next/router.md).
+However, if `getInitialProps` is used in a custom `_app.js`, and the page being navigated to implements `getServerSideProps`, then `getInitialProps` will run on the server.

 ## Context Object